Why You Need Vitamin C and Retinol in Your Anti-Aging Routine

 The Benefits of Vitamin C

-L-Ascorbic acid — also known as vitamin C — is one of the most important antioxidants you can use on your skin, so much so that it has been considered the gold standard anti-aging ingredient by industry experts.
+L-ascorbic acid — also known as pure vitamin C — is a powerful antioxidant that is considered one of the best ingredients for targeting signs of aging by industry experts.
 Much of that has to do with its role in neutralizing free radicals.
-Triggered by various environmental factors — read: pollution, smoke, UV rays — free radicals are your skin’s enemy, as they can break down your skin’s collagen and cause more visible signs of aging.
+Triggered by various environmental factors (read: pollution, smoke, UV rays), free radicals can break down your skin’s collagen and cause visible signs of aging to form.
 This can include wrinkles, fine lines, dark spots, dry patches and more.
-When you apply vitamin C onto your skin, you can help neutralize free radicals and minimize the damage they cause on the skin’s surface.
 In fact, vitamin C is the only antioxidant proven to stimulate the synthesis of collagen and minimize fine lines and wrinkles, according to the Cleveland Clinic.

 The Benefits of Retinol

-Retinol is beloved in skin-care for many reasons, most of which can be chalked up to the wide range of benefits it can provide to a complexion.
-A derivative of vitamin A, retinol naturally occurs in the skin and is proven to help improve the look of dark spots and pigmentation, fine lines and wrinkles, skin texture, tone and even blemishes.
-“By replenishing the skin with vitamin A, lines can be minimized, as it helps build collagen and elastin,” says board-certified dermatologist, and Skincare.com consultant, Dr. Dendy Engelman.
-Since retinol is quite powerful, most experts recommend starting with a lower concentration of the ingredient and slowly working your way up to help build your skin’s tolerance.
+Retinol is the gold-standard of anti-aging skin care.
+A derivative of vitamin A, retinol naturally occurs in the skin and is proven to improve the look of dark spots and pigmentation, fine lines and wrinkles, skin texture, tone and even blemishes.
+However, these naturally occurring stores deplete over time.
+“By replenishing the skin with vitamin A, lines can be minimized, as it helps build collagen and elastin,” says Dr. Dendy Engelman, board-certified dermatologist and Skincare.com expert.
+Because retinol is quite powerful, most experts recommend starting with a lower concentration of the ingredient and minimal frequency of use to help build up your skin’s tolerance to it.
 Start by using retinol once or twice a week, and gradually increase the frequency as needed to every other day, or every night as tolerated.

 How to Use Vitamin C and Retinol in Your Routine

-Vitamin C is typically applied during the day with sunscreen, where its benefits against harmful UV rays and free radicals can be effective.
+Vitamin C is typically applied in the morning along with sunscreen, when its benefits against harmful UV rays and free radicals can be most effective.
 Retinol, on the other hand, is an ingredient that is traditionally reserved for evening use, as it can occasionally cause skin sensitivity to sunlight.
-That alone should make you wonder how these two ingredients could ever pair well together, but the truth is that applying vitamin C and retinol together — during the day — is perfectly okay, so long as you apply (and reapply) a broad-spectrum sunscreen over them.
+That said, don’t be afraid to use retinol during the daytime, underneath your vitamin C serum, so long as you apply (and reapply) a broad-spectrum sunscreen, like the Vichy LiftActive Peptide C Sunscreen.
 “Vitamin C tends to be finicky,” says Dr. Engelman.
 “The good news is, retinol works in an acidic environment, so cocktailing these two ingredients together does make sense,” she says.
 “Vitamin C helps neutralize free radicals, a process that helps protect retinol from oxidation — thereby increasing its anti-aging benefits.”
-There you have it.
 Combining vitamin C and retinol underneath your sunscreen doesn’t only work well, it helps stabilize retinol and allow it to work more effectively against your aging skin concerns.